Arjun1372000/beginner_data_project/README.md

 # beginner_data_project
 This is my first project that I will be documenting in GitHub.
-It's a data analysis project in which i will be finding answers to some questions in regards to the data. data = https://insights.stackoverflow.com/survey teckstack? = python3, pandas, matplotlib, seaborn, loguru(maybe)
+It's a data analysis project in which I will be finding answers to some questions regarding the data. data = https://insights.stackoverflow.com/survey modules = pandas, matplotlib, seaborn, loguru(maybe)